Alanas-J/cloudscholar-client/README.md

 The Main branch as provided with the dissertation submission is pointing to a locally hosted environment, to use the deployed development backend clone the development branch from https://github.com/Alanas-J/cloudscholar-client.

 ## How To Run
-An installation of Node.js is required alongside the yarn package manager on the host machine.
+An installation of Node.js is required on the host machine.
 This can be downloaded from https://nodejs.org/en/.
-This can be installed with 'npm install yarn' or 'npm install yarn -g' for a global setup.

 In the root directory:
 run 'npm install' to download all the package dependancies.